Visiting Uptown Charlotte doesn't have to cost an arm and a leg. Here are some fun ways you can enjoy Uptown Charlotte for free.

 Fourth Ward Walking Tour

-Charlotte's Historic Fourth Ward was one of Charlotte's most prosperous areas back in the mid-1800s providing homes to some of Charlotte's elite including local merchants, physicians and ministers.
+Charlotte's Historic Fourth Ward was one of Charlotte's most prosperous areas back in the mid-1800s providing homes to some of Charlotte's elite including local merchants, physicians, and ministers.
 The area suffered neglect as residents moved to Myers Park and Dilworth in the 1900s, but since 1970, many of the homes and buildings have been restored and the area is thriving once again.
 Allow at least an hour to enjoy a foot-tour of the area highlighted by historic homes and churches.
-View the Fourth Ward walking tour map.